watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

 `tcpdump` allows for inspecting the connection and the TCP state for packets sent or recieved on the interface.

 ### `Tshark/Wireshark`
 `Wireshark` is another tool used to capture and inspect packets in real-time.
 It allows users to monitor network traffic, troubleshoot issues, and analyze communication between devices. `Wireshark` provides detailed insights into network protocols such as DNS, HTTP, TCP, and UDP.
-It comes with two tools. tshark is a command line tool that allows for scripting and automatig inspection, and wireshark is the same tool with a graphical user interface that allows user driven inspection and exploration of the network traffic.
-Wireshark comes with a graphical interface to help with filtering, captureing, and analyzing packets, helping users identify connectivity problems, security vulnerabilities, or performance bottlenecks in networks.
+It comes with two tools. `tshark` is a command line tool that allows for scripting and automating inspection, and `wireshark` is the same tool with a graphical user interface that allows user driven inspection and exploration of the network traffic. `Wireshark` comes with a graphical interface to help with filtering, capturing, and analyzing packets, helping users identify connectivity problems, security vulnerabilities, or performance bottlenecks in networks.

-- Launch `Wireshark` from your desktop.
+- Launch `Wireshark` from the virtual machine desktop.
 - You will see a list of available network interfaces, choose the interface connected to the internet `eth0`.
 - We will inspect the traffic on the `eth0` interface.
 Double-click the interface to start capturing packets